New Student Trips

 While we rarely have to cancel a trip, should it be necessary, we will provide the earliest possible notice and give you a choice of a full refund or an alternate trip.

 If you cancel a reservation, the following schedule applies:

 On or before June 12th: Full refund.

-After June 3rd: We can refund the full amount less a $50 cancellation fee if we can fill your spot from the waitlist.
+After June 9th: We can refund the full amount less a $50 cancellation fee if we can fill your spot from the waitlist.
 If we cannot fill your spot, you may forfeit your payment.
 (In the case of an emergency situation, we can make an exception, depending on each individual case.)

-College Outdoors offers a veritable plethora of activities all year round, from rafting to backpacking, and cross-country skiing to sea kayaking.
+College Outdoors offers a veritable plethora of activities all year round, from rafting to backpacking and cross-country skiing to sea kayaking.
 We also offer a very popular Wilderness First Responder course during LC’s winter break (one course on campus and one near Orlando, FL).
 Student Leadership & Service also runs alternative fall and spring break service trips along with many smaller weekend trips.
 So don’t worry!
 If you can’t make it on one of the NSTs there are plenty more opportunities to get outdoors each semester.
 Look for more information for our fall trips schedule once you get to campus, or on this website in late August, or come by our office and say hello!

 Do you have any other questions?